2025 RNA Symposium Speakers

 University of California, San Francisco

-In the future, Dr. Lim hopes to define the genetic programs and molecular mechanisms that guide the formation of neurons and glia from SVZ neural stem cells, and translate these discoveries into cell-based and genetic therapies for human neurological diseases.
+In the future, Dr. Daniel Lim hope to define the genetic programs and molecular mechanism that guide the formation of neurons and glia from SVZ neural stem cells, and translate these discoveries into cell-based and genetic therapies for human neurological diseases.

 Professor